 Phase 1: regular measurement range Tension value curve increases without flattening until it reaches the boiling point of the water.
 Phase 2: of boiling delay Ideally, when the system is filled completely air free the tension value rises up to the boiling delay area (above the ambient air pressure).
 This is useful to have as it extends the measurement range but in general not necessary for a reliable evaluation.
 Phase 3: cavitation Water vapor is generated in the tensiometer shaft and the tension value drops abruptly down to the boiling point (ambient air pressure).
 After this the tension value decreases only slightly.
 Phase 4: air entry The tension value again drops abruptly to zero as air penetrates the ceramic.
-The air entry point is a material characteristic of the ceramic and amounts to about 8800 hPa (880 kPa).
+The air entry point is a material characteristic of the ceramic and amounts to about 8800 hPa (880 kPa) or 5000 hPa, depending on the type of the ceramic.
 Note that this value may change over time and use.
-Read APPENDIX B to learn about how to determine the current air entry point of the ceramic.
+Read APPENDIX B to learn about how to determine the current air entry point of the ceramic and view the Application Note HYPROP tensiometer shafts.
 This point can also be used for the evaluation.